armory/docs/content/en/scale-agent/_index.md

 The [Scale Agent for Spinnaker and Kubernetes](https://www.armory.io/products/scale-agent-for-spinnaker-kubernetes/) consists of a lightweight service that you deploy on Kubernetes and a plugin that you install into Clouddriver.
 With these, you can scale Kubernetes deployments to limitless clusters and namespaces with minimal latency, accelerating your pipeline execution times.

 The Scale Agent works with Armory Continuous Deployment v2.26+ and Spinnaker v1.26+.
+The following Scale Agent features require Spinnaker 1.28+/Armory CD 2.28+ with [Clouddriver Account Management]() enabled:

+* [Automated scanning]({{< ref "scale-agent/concepts/dynamic-accounts#automatic-account-migration" >}}) for newly created accounts in Clouddriver and migrating those accounts to Scale Agent management
+* [Intercepting and processing requests]({{< ref "scale-agent/concepts/dynamic-accounts#clouddriver-account-management-api-request-interception" >}}) sent to Clouddriver's `<GATE-URL>/credentials` endpoint

 ### Advantages of using the Armory Scale Agent